tlecoz/holoplay_typescript/README.md

 (It mush be used with the holographic display "the looking glass") More info about it here : https://lookingglassfactory.com/

-My implementation doesn't represents exactly the original Holoplay.js create by the LookingGlass - team.
-I customize a bit the calibration to make it workable in windowed-mode.

-Contrary to Holoplay.js I decomposed the project into classes :
+the project is composed by theses classes :

 - HoloMultiViewRenderer : it represents the "spritesheet-texture" containing all the views of the scene